Casal2/CASAL2/Documentation/ReadTheDocs/source/writing_your_first_model.md

 initialisation_phases iphase1
 time_steps step_one step_two
 ```
-What we're specifying above is a model that will run from `1994` to `2008`.
+What we're specifying above is a model that will run from years `1994` to `2008`.
 It has a population with ages `1` to `50`.
-The specification of `age_plus` means that population members aged `50` will not be removed from the population when they are aged again, but will remain at age `50` until they are removed through another means (e.g., mortality).
+The specification of `age_plus` means that population members aged `50` will not be removed from the population when they are aged, but will remain at age `50` until they are removed through another means (e.g., mortality/death).
 We are specifying that we would like to run a single initialisation phase named `iphase1` that we haven't defined yet, and two time steps per year named `step_one` and `step_two` both of which we haven't yet defined.

+_Note: The initialisation process and annual cycle are completely defined by you the user as part of the model definition.
+In this model we have two time_steps that are executed per year in the annual cycle, but this could be as many as you want.
+Four for seasons, 12 for months or 22 just because.
+Casal2 does not enforce restrictions on this._

-Importantly, the labels of objects like the initialiation phases and time steps defined here are arbitrary and can be what you want them to be.
+_Note2: the labels of objects for initialiation phases and time steps defined here are arbitrary and can be what you want them to be.
 If you have a model with 4 time steps per year, then you could name them `autumn`, `summer`, `winter`, `spring`.
-They are user defined.
+They are user defined and Casal2 does not correlate them to any internal processes/systems/constraints._

 ## Specifying the Categories for our model
-Now that we have specified our model information, we need to provide some more high level information.
-The `@categories` block is good to define next, but can be defined anywhere within your configuration file.

-When we define categories we need to tell Casal2 the format for our category labels, and the category labels we want created.
-Category labels have a hierarchy that allows you to represent custom concepts (e.g., tagging or spatial dynamics).
-For this model, we're doing to specify two sexes, but each sex (male, female) will have two maturities (immature, mature).
+Once we have finished our `@model` block, we can specify any other block in our model next.
+There is no requirement to place them in a specific order.
+A good convention is to next define the blocks that relate to the model partition structure and annual cycle.
+We will define the  `@categories` block next.

+Casal2 does not have an understanding of categories as something that relates specifically to population dynamics modelling, therefore you can name and structure your categories pretty freely.
+But, as part of this we need to give Casal2 some information regarding the structure of our categories in terms of hierarchy.
+Category hierarchy in Casal2 allows us to use short-hand lookups and organise categories in a way that is easy to reference from other places within the configuration file.

+The Casal2 category hierarchy means that categories can have different layers separated by the `.` character.
+For example, we could have categories labelled `male` and `female` each with stages of `immature` and `mature`.
+Casal2 doesn't natively understand that this is a concept, but we can tell it using the format parameter.

+In this model, we're going to tell Casal2 that our category hierarchy has two layers, one for `stage` and one for `sex`.
+We do this with a `format` command.
+Next, we'll define the `names` of our category elements using a long form syntax.

+_Note: The order in which category names are specified is important.
+This order is preserved throughout the entire model.
+When you do a short-hand lookup of categories in a process or observation,  it will use the same order as specified here._

 Add the following definition to your configuration below the `@model` block:
 ```none